 Our stillborn daughter, Madeline Reese, was born around 2 pm.
 Her sister, Holland “Holly” Sophia, was born shortly after that at 2:22 pm.

 Due to delivery complications I went into surgery immediately to avoid hemorrhaging and thankfully was able to come out without any permanent damage.
+My sisters found some matching outfits for them and I got the sweetest experience dressing and swaddling them both that one time.
 We were able spend the rest of that evening and the next morning holding and loving our beautiful, perfect daughters that will forever be part of our family.

 We have chosen to keep other special moments and photos private but are incredibly humbled and grateful for all the time we had with our girls and are so honored to be their parents.
 They have changed our lives and will forever be missed in our family.
 We have a long journey ahead and are so thankful for the support and love from our family and friends as we figure out this new phase.
 Although this pain is all-consuming, a dear friend has given us some comforting words that this tragedy will not always define us as we feel it does today.
 We will have fun and laughter in our lives again.